-We are following patients enrolled in the LIBERATE study for up to five years for safety and effectiveness ( $FEV_1$ ) assessments.
-We have also established a patient registry to collect additional data on the safety and effectiveness of the Zephyr Valve ( $FEV_1$ ) in the United States.
-We have established a similar registry in France.
+We have followed patients enrolled in the LIBERATE study for up to five years for safety and effectiveness (FEV_1) assessments.
+We have also established a patient registry to collect additional data on the safety and effectiveness (FEV_1) of the Zephyr Valve in the United States.
+We have established a similar registry in France and Japan.